 IoT applications and services utilize various types of creative user interfaces.
-Examples of such creative interfaces may include touch screen, motion sensors, voice recognition technology, wearable devices that incorporate vibration, haptic, light and sound signals, and so on.
+Examples of such creative interfaces may include touch screen, motion sensors, voice recognition technology, wearable devices that incorporate vibration, haptic, light and sound signals, smart speaker and so on.
 Even though introduction of such novel creative interfaces may increase usefulness of IoT applications and services, such interfaces sometimes overlook the fact that not everyone may be able to use them.
+For example, “smart speaker” is useless for persons with a hearing disability.
+However, due to its design concept, it may be difficult to provide alternative representations of information through the smart speaker itself.
+Even in such cases, the IoT application must provide alternative interfaces, i.e. through a mobile application, a World Wide Web interface, etc., which can be applicable to users with different disabilities.

-For example, artificial intelligence speaker that utilizes voice recognition technology is useless for persons with a hearing disability.
-Similarly, touch screen interface may prohibit persons with visible or physical disability to access information.
-Thus, when designing the user interface for IoT applications and services, providing alternative representation of information must be considered.
+Having multiple user interfaces is one of advantages of using IoT.
+In an IoT applications, there may be some different user interfaces to fulfil different needs.
+For example, touch screen interface may prohibit persons with visible or physical disability to access information.
+Alternatively, providing remote-control interface maybe feasible for those who cannot utilize touch screen interface.
+Likewise, when designing the user interface for IoT applications and services, providing alternative representation of information must be considered.

 IoT applications or services are required to provide at least two different types of alternative representations of information.